 A condition of approval for the Coastal Permit will require no exterior illumination of the beach and the use of non-glare windows.
 A lighting plan will be required prior to approval of the building permit, which must be reviewed and approved by the Planning Department prior to building permit issuance.

 5. Destroy, cover, or modify any unique geologic or physical feature?
-X of the existing bluff face.
+X

 The proposed residence will be notched into a coastal bluff, but will only cover a small portion